va-li/sky-image-classification/README.md

 Despite trying data augmentation and higher resolution images than what MobileNetV3 supports by default, the best performing model on the validation set was the original MobileNetV3 model trained on 224x224 images without data augmentation.

-Further, I also look at the macro precision and recall, which are the average of the precision and recall for each class, to see if the model is "fair" in predicting all classes.
+Further, I also looked at the macro precision and recall, which are the average of the precision and recall for each class, to see if the model is "fair" in predicting all classes.

 |                         | Macro Precision | Macro Recall |
 |-------------------------|----------------:|-------------:|